puppetlabs/puppetdb/documentation/api/query/v2/nodes.markdown

 ### `GET /v2/nodes`

 This will return all nodes matching the given query.
 Deactivated nodes aren't included in the response.
-There must be an `Accept` header matching `application/json`.

 #### Parameters